Xi Jinping Thought on Culture

-Xi Jinping Thought on Culture (习近平文化思想) represents the current cultural, ideological, and propaganda doctrine of the People's Republic of China.
-It is a part of the larger Xi Jinping Thought, which is derived from the General Secretary of the Chinese Communist Party Xi Jinping.
+Xi Jinping Thought on Culture (习近平文化思想) is the current cultural, ideological, and propaganda doctrine of the Chinese Communist Party.
+It is a part of the larger Xi Jinping Thought, which is derived from the speeches of general secretary of the Chinese Communist Party Xi Jinping.
 It was established during the National Conference on Publicity, Ideology and Cultural Work, held in October 2023.

 History

 The Xi Jinping Thought on Culture was put forward during the National Conference on Publicity, Ideology and Cultural Work, held between 7–8 October 2023.
 According to Xinhua News Agency, the "new ideas and judgments about cultural development in the new era put forward by Xi have enriched and developed Marxist cultural theories", forming the Xi Jinping Thought on Culture.
 CCP Politburo Standing Committee member Cai Qi, who chaired the meeting, read an instruction from Xi, which called on cultural, ideological, and propaganda work to focus on the "primary political task of arming the whole party and educating the people with the party's innovative theories".